Azure/AKS/blog/_posts/2024-06-06-istio-native-sidecar.md

 This feature was made possible through the collaborative efforts of the AKS traffic team, the AKS Add-on team, and the Istio community.
 Special thanks to Niranjan Shankar, Shashank Barsin and all other AKS traffic team members for the collaboration; Robbie Zhang for the help given from AKS CCP and Add-on team; and Brian Redmond for his guidance on this blog and last but not least Paul Yu for the review.

-For more detailed information, you can refer to the [Istio-based service mesh add-on for Azure Kubernetes Service](https://learn.microsoft.com/azure/aks/istio-native-sidecar).
 If you have any question with regard to this preview feature, please leave us an issue here: https://github.com/Azure/AKS/issues.